FOREX-Euro subdued in year-end trade, Italy bond sale eyed

 U.S. CRITICISM

-With trade in the euro quiet, the dollar index was also calm at 79.830, not far off an 11-month peak of 80.730 set on Dec.
+With trade in the euro quiet, the dollar index was also relatively calm at 79.802, not far off an 11-month peak of 80.730 set on Dec.
 14, and well above its support at the top of the weekly Ichimoku cloud at 78.627.

 The U.S. Treasury, in a semi-annual report on Tuesday, criticised Tokyo for its solo yen-selling interventions in August and October that followed joint G7 action in the aftermath of the March 11 earthquake.